Are Turnkey Solutions Enough for Your Growing Business?

-- You don’t need to address a very specific need.
-An e-commerce SMB is unlikely to need a custom-built CRM, because the options already on the market exist to satisfy that need perfectly adequately.
+You don’t need to address a very specific need.
+An eCommerce entity is unlikely to need a custom-built CRM because effective options already exist on the market.

-- The company needs a tried and tested strategy.
-Turnkey solutions from established providers in the industry will have a mountain of case studies and reviews for their product and be a known commodity to you.
+The company needs a tried and tested strategy.
+Turnkey solutions from established providers in the industry will have a mountain of case studies and reviews for their products and be a known commodity to you.

 In general, turnkey solutions are reasonable when a company needs a ready-to-go solution that doesn’t need a lot of customization.

-For many growing SMBs, this may be all they need.
+For many growing businesses, this may be all they need.
 If your digital transformation plan is centered around upgrading your technology infrastructure, for example, turnkey solutions could suit you adequately enough.

-While many businesses require a more personalized private data center for security purposes, like law firms and hospitals, the security of modern public data centers means most businesses are quite content to utilize them for their sensitive data without any of the customization of a private data center necessary.
+While many businesses require a more personalized private data center for security purposes, like law firms and hospitals, the security of modern, public data centers means most businesses are quite content to use them for their sensitive data without any of the customizations of a private data center necessary.

-However, turnkey solutions and a comprehensive digital transformation program can be difficult partners for a number of reasons that SMBs should be aware of.
-Here’s why:
+However, turnkey solutions and a comprehensive digital transformation program can be difficult partners for a number of reasons.

 Digital Transformation and Turnkey Solutions

-While it may be tempting to deploy turnkey solutions to simplify an overall digital transformation, they can become problematic in the long run, and they might not satisfy particular needs for some businesses.
+While it may be tempting to deploy turnkey solutions to simplify an overall digital transformation, they can become problematic in the long run, and they might not satisfy the particular needs of some businesses.

-Turnkey solutions can impose several limitations on the digital transformation process and actually be counterproductive for a growing SMB, particularly to those in certain industries.
+Turnkey solutions can impose several limitations on the digital transformation process and actually be counterproductive, particularly to those in certain industries.

-A digital transformation should be guided by a vision which the CEO and CIO have for what to achieve with the process.
+A digital transformation should be guided by a vision that the CEO and CIO have for what to achieve.

-If that doesn’t exist, the digital transformation will likely fail.
+If that clear C-suite agenda for tech change doesn’t exist, the digital transformation will likely fail.